 The Constitutional Province of Callao is an important coastal city on the Pacific coast of southern Peru, just 15 km from the capital, Lima.
 Callao’s primary economic activity is trade, along with the fishing industry.
-Ocean freight transportation to Callao is the preferred option for a great number of exporters who wish to have access to the Pacific side of the South American continent.
+Ocean freight to Callao is the preferred option for a great number of exporters who wish to have access to the Pacific side of the South American continent.

 Peru is a growing market for U.S. exporters.
 In 2010, Peru experienced a stable exchange rate, low inflation, low unemployment, and an economic growth rate of nearly 10 percent.
 The U.S.-Peru TPA has provided the country a framework to make it an excellent place to do business.